 Step Two: Create Your Personal Brand Vision

 Now that you have a clear idea of who you are, it’s time to know who you want to become.
-This is where you use every piece of information about yourself to customize a plan for your future.
-It’s not hard to say “I want to become an astronaut!” but not everyone grows up to be one, why is that?
-Simply because not everyone who said it understood where that desire comes from, what being an astronaut really means.
+This is where you use every piece of information about yourself to customize a personal branding strategy.
 Personal branding is not possible if you are promoting someone that isn’t exactly who you are.
-The point of the previous step is to explore yourself, now it’s time to use this information, but how?
+The point of the previous step is to explore yourself, now it’s time to use this information.

 Find Your Everest